KLFD9/scraptoon/README.md

 ## Security Audit

 Dependencies are checked regularly with `npm audit`.
 As of **June 7, 2025**, the audit reports **0 vulnerabilities**.
 If future audits reveal advisories, apply `npm audit fix` and document any remaining issues here.

+## Performance

+The scraping report shows a reduction from 30‑65s per chapter to about **1s** when using the MangaDex API.
+Success rate is **100%** and images load reliably.